 Enderlin is a tiny city located in the state of North Dakota.
 With a population of 861 people and just one neighborhood, Enderlin is the 92nd largest community in North Dakota.
-Enderlin has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Enderlin was built prior to World War II, making it one of the older and more historic cities in the country.

-Enderlin is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Enderlin is generally considered to be a blue-collar town.
+0.00% of the Enderlin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Enderlin is a city of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Enderlin who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Enderlin’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.